mseptianz/Muhammad-Septian-Zamzani/README.md

 👋**Hello this is my profile**😁

 I’m Muhammad Septian Zamzani, a **Data Analyst** driven by a passion for turning raw data into meaningful insights.
-With robust training from Hacktiv8’s Full Stack Data Science program and a experience background in industries such as Creative, and education, I'm skilled at using data to solve practical issues in real-world and support strategic business decisions.
+With robust training from Hacktiv8’s Full Time Data Science program and a experience background in industries such as Creative, and education, I'm skilled at using data to solve practical issues in real-world and support strategic business decisions.

 ---